Aaron98990/ways-of-the-game/handball.md

 Accidental handball is challenging to enforce as the referee will be screened as the attacker will be facing the goal.

-- The ball contacts the hand/arm then immediately goes into the goal.
-[No goal - accidentall handball.](https://youtu.be/_MQpnvxeE9g?t=352)
+- No goal.
+The ball contacts the hand/arm then immediately goes into the goal.
+[Example 1](https://youtu.be/_MQpnvxeE9g?t=352)
-- The ball contacts the hand/arm but does not immediatl go in the goal.
-[Goal - no accidental handball.](https://youtu.be/WicGa2_Fw5Q?t=285)
+- Goal.
+The ball contacts the hand/arm but does not immediately go in the goal.
+[Example 1](https://youtu.be/WicGa2_Fw5Q?t=285)

 ## Foul then handball

 When a player believes they have been fouled and goes to ground, they will often commit handball.
 Since referees punish the first offense to determine restarts, it would be a free kick for the team of the fouled player.
 If no foul was committed, it is handball.
-Referees don't like when players do this because it forces referees to make a decision.
-I would advice against a caution for the blatant handball if no foul is called - there are bigger fish to fry.
+Referees don't like when players do this because it forces them to make a decision.

 - [The player is carelessly fouled, falls down, and commits handball.
 The restart is for the careless foul.](https://youtu.be/xqQqe-LwWXc?t=951)